ncoe/javapoet/README.md

 ### Methods

 All of the above methods have a code body.
-Use `Modifiers.ABSTRACT` to get a method without any body.
+Use `Modifiers.ABSTRACT` to get a method without a body.
 This is only legal if the enclosing class is either abstract or an interface.

 ```java